AngleProtocol/merkl-docs/merkl-mechanisms/campaign-types/encompassing.md

 ### Create the campaign

 You now have everything you need to create the campaign.
-You will need to choose the start and end dates of the campaign and commit the airdropped amount upfront.
+You will need to choose the start and end dates of the campaign and commit the airdroped amount upfront.

 {% hint style="info" %}